Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Methodology

-The eigenvalues of the transfer matrix corresponds to the eigenstates of the Hamiltonian $\mathcal{H}$.
-Usually, while the transfer matrix is infinite dimensional, in classical computation one always needs to work with a truncated transfer matrix evaluated on a finite-dimensional basis. .
-Here we choose the vectors in Krylov-subspace, $\mathcal{K}_{m}$, as a set of linearly-independent basis vectors, which are given below,
+The eigenvalues of the transfer matrix correspond to the eigenstates of the Hamiltonian $\mathcal{H}$.
+In order to study the transfer matrix explicitly, one must work with a truncated version defined on a finite-dimensional basis.
+This is in contrast to path integral Monte Carlo methods, which sample configurations and can implicitly encode contributions from the full, effectively infinite-dimensional Hilbert space.
+In our implementation, we choose the Krylov subspace, $\mathcal{K}_{m}$, as a set of linearly independent basis vectors for this purpose of truncating $\hat{\mathcal{T}}$.
+These basis vectors are outlined below.

 Since this set of vectors is neither orthogonal nor normalized, we normalize those as, $\vert v_i\rangle = \hat{\mathcal{T}}^i\vert \chi \rangle/\sqrt{\langle \chi \vert \hat{\mathcal{T} }^{2i}\vert \chi \rangle}$.
 Next, in terms of these basis vectors $\vert v_i\rangle$s we define following two-matrices,